-If you are being treated for a work-related injury, your health insurance mustn’t pay the medical expenses.
-When your health insurance pays the claim, it cancels your claim for those medical expenses for workers’ compensation under your employer.
-However, if you pay out of pocket or with Medicaid or other state insurance programs, you could continue the claim.
+If you are being treated for a workplace injury, your health insurance mustn’t pay the medical expenses.
+When your health insurance pays you, it cancels your claim for those medical expenses for workers’ compensation under your employer.
+However, you could continue the claim if you pay out of pocket with Medicaid or other state insurance programs.

 Indemnity benefits are your cash benefits that cover your lost wages.
-However, it does not cover 100% of your wages.
+However, it does not cover 100% of your earnings.
 Louisiana’s indemnity benefits are set at the state level at two-thirds of your wages.
-Even then, Louisiana has capped this amount to an average maximum for the entire state.
+Louisiana has capped this amount to an average maximum for the entire state.

 You could be a lucky individual making over $500k per year.
-However, if you are injured on the job, the maximum indemnity payment you will receive per week is $743.00.
+However, if you are injured on the job, the maximum indemnity payment you will receive weekly is $743.
 These rates are revised annually.